shenzhou05/SRP-Chinese-Translation/Volumetric-lighting.md

 Volumetric fog works as a **unified volumetric lighting system**.

-When volumetric fog is selected, the renderer considers that **all light scatter in the air** and the user can specify some settings in order to tweak the simulation.
+When volumetric fog is selected, the renderer considers that **all light scatter in the air** and the user can specify some settings in order to tweak the simulation. _* Area lights scattering in volumetric fog is not supported yet._

 # Enabling volumetric lighting